Definition

 Cognitive dimension: Westerhoff emphasises that svabhāva is not merely a theoretical-ontological concept but a cognitive default — the mind automatically superimposes independent existence onto phenomena.
 This is why Madhyamaka metaphysics, unlike Western metaphysics, is not a purely theoretical enterprise but requires meditative practice.
 The analogy: proving theorems about four-dimensional geometry is different from developing spatial intuition for the fourth dimension.
 Similarly, intellectually understanding the absence of svabhāva is different from ceasing to project it (pp. 13, 46–51).

 Williams-Burton argument (detailed): Burton in burton-emptiness-appraised-1999 argues that Nāgārjuna employs the Abhidharma notion of svabhāva — not merely “independent existence” but “unanalysable, more-than-conceptually-constructed existence” (dravyasat).
 In Abhidharma, dharmas possess svabhāva yet dependently originate — these are compatible.
 Nāgārjuna’s denial of svabhāva thus means not just that entities dependently originate, but that they have entirely conceptually constructed existence (prajñaptisat).
 Burton rejects the “terminological disagreement” reading (that Nāgārjuna merely redefined svabhāva) on the ground that it is implausible a second-century Indian Buddhist would innovate with a key Abhidharma term “without notification.”
 His textual evidence includes: RV I, 71 and 81 (dependence on parts), AS 6 and 44 (saṃvṛti/saṃvṛta = all entities), MMK XXIV, 18 (prajñaptir upādāya), and Nāgārjuna’s frequent use of kalpanā, vikalpa, nāmamātra.
 The nihilistic consequence: conceptual construction requires unconstructed material and an unconstructed constructor; without these, nothing can exist.
-Westerhoff in westerhoff-nihilist-2016 responds that dependence-structures can be circular or infinitely descending — they need not be hierarchically grounded in independent substances (pp. 356–357).
+Westerhoff in westerhoff-nihilist-interpretation-2016 responds that dependence-structures can be circular or infinitely descending — they need not be hierarchically grounded in independent substances (pp. 356–357).

 Eliminativism and non-foundationalism: Westerhoff argues that the denial of svabhāva commits the Mādhyamika to non-foundationalism (no ontological foundation exists), and that when combined with the Abhidharma heritage of eliminativism about the dependent, this yields a consistent nihilism — though not the forms of nihilism Madhyamaka rejects.